Admiral Rodney and St Leonard's

 Membership

-If you would like to join the Society and support our research, local activities and uphold the principles of the conservation area, please visit the Membership page for more details.
-Our current members can also use this page to renew membership, to volunteer and to log in to the Members Only area of the website.
+If you would like to join the Society and support our research and local activities, while helping to uphold the principles of the conservation area, please visit the Membership page for more details.

 For general membership enquiries, please use our Contact form.